The Constitution of

 Article 23: Rights of Members:

 A member wishing to examine the books of the Secretary or Treasurer shall give notice of his or her intention to do so to the Secretary in writing.
 Such member shall have the right to examine the said books at the office of the Association on a date and at a time fixed by the secretary, which shall be after one week of the receipt on the notice.
+His or Her membership status be active for the current year.

 Article 24: Powers: